laravel/nova-docs/3.0/resources/fields.md

 ![Required Fields](./img/required-field.png)

 Nova does this by looking for the `required` rules inside the field's validation rules to determine if it should show the required state.
-For example, a field with this definition would receive the required treatment:
+For example, a field with this definition would receive a "required" indicator in the Nova UI:

 ```php
 Text::make('Email')->rules('required'),